babylonlabs-io/rollup-bsn-contracts/SPEC.md

   FinalityProviderResponse finality_provider = 1;
 }

-// FinalityProviderResponse defines a finality provider with voting power information. message FinalityProviderResponse {
+// FinalityProviderResponse defines a finality provider with voting power
+// information.
+message FinalityProviderResponse {
   // description defines the description terms for the finality provider. cosmos.staking.v1beta1.Description description = 1;
-  // commission defines the commission rate of the finality provider. string commission = 2;
+  // commission defines the commission rate of the finality provider. string commission = 2 [
+    (cosmos_proto.scalar) = "cosmos.Dec",
+    (gogoproto.customtype) = "cosmossdk.io/math.LegacyDec"
+  ];
-  // babylon_pk is the Babylon secp256k1 PK of this finality provider string addr = 3;
+  // addr is the address to receive commission from delegations. string addr = 3 [ (cosmos_proto.scalar) = "cosmos.AddressString" ];
   // btc_pk is the Bitcoin secp256k1 PK of this finality provider
-  // the PK follows encoding in BIP-340 spec bytes btc_pk = 4;
+  // the PK follows encoding in BIP-340 spec bytes btc_pk = 4
+      [ (gogoproto.customtype) =
+            "github.com/babylonlabs-io/babylon/v3/types.BIP340PubKey" ];
-  // pop is the proof of possession of babylon_pk and btc_pk btcstaking.v1.ProofOfPossessionBTC pop = 5;
+  // pop is the proof of possession of the BTC_PK by the fp addr.
+  // Essentially is the signature where the BTC SK sigs the fp addr.
+  ProofOfPossessionBTC pop = 5;
   // slashed_babylon_height indicates the Babylon height when
   // the finality provider is slashed.
   // if it's 0 then the finality provider is not slashed